In this review, I take an in-depth look at the X-Carve CNC from Inventables.

 As you can see from the photo, the X-Controller has a red knob at the top which serves as an emergency stop button to halt the process immediately if anything goes wrong.

 The stepper drivers in the X-Controller are capable of handling up to 4A current.

-If you are looking at getting your own stepper motors, I recommend you choose motors which have a peak current rating of 3A or less to be compatible with the drivers.
+If you are looking at getting your own stepper motors, I recommend you choose motors that have a peak current rating of 3A or less to be compatible with the drivers.

 If you are looking for a new GRBL-based controller for your CNC, this might be useful to you-Best GRBL CNC Controllers.

-Most beginners underestimate the role a good software plays in CNC applications.
+Most beginners underestimate the role good software plays in CNC applications.

 The software program of a CNC can be the biggest learning curve for many hobbyists.